-• the increase in price for services at Awoonga Dam primarily reflects the reduction in overall demand over the 20-year planning horizon.
+- the increase in price for services at Awoonga Dam primarily reflects the reduction in overall demand over the 20-year planning horizon.
 In addition, the value of the dam is slightly higher as the previously optimised additional dam crest is now included to meet dam safety requirements for a maximum possible flood.
-Further, the rolled forward value is higher in nominal terms as the rate of inflation is higher than the rate of depreciation;

-- raw water delivery to Gladstone incorporates the higher cost at the dam, modified by some savings in operating costs as peak-time pumping is minimised due to lower demand and previously planned augmentations are also deferred due to lower demand; - the price for raw water delivery to the northern industrial area incorporates the higher cost at the dam, offset by a lower capital cost for the Mt Miller pipeline and lower operating cost due to gravity feeding from Toolooa rather than pumping; and - for urban water, the reduction in treated water demand is the key reason for the increased price, with no corresponding savings achievable in terms of optimisation of the capital investment.
+It is also higher because the value of the dam has increased, despite depreciation, as a result of inflation; - raw water delivery to Gladstone incorporates the higher cost at the dam, modified by some savings in operating costs as peak-time pumping is minimised due to lower demand and previously planned augmentations are also deferred due to lower demand; - the price for raw water delivery to the northern industrial area incorporates the higher cost at the dam, offset by a lower capital cost for the Mt Miller pipeline and lower operating cost due to gravity feeding from Toolooa rather than pumping; and - for urban water, the reduction in treated water demand is the key reason for the increased price, with no corresponding savings achievable in terms of optimisation of the capital investment.
 This results in a higher increase in price than at the dam.